Frequently Asked Questions

 A Gabriel House renovation is necessary, must be flexible to include school use and parish use.
 The proposed addition made the project too large.

-Support for the Gathering Space concept was strong, but many parishioners felt that the current designs were too small.
-Many feel it should be built as large as possible.
+Support for the Welcome Center concept was strong, but many parishioners felt that the current designs were too small.
+Many felt it should be built as large as possible.

 Some respondents were concerned about St. Gabriel’s merging with other parishes or schools.
 There is no plan for this.
 Thus, Fr.
 Molini must continue to make this point clear to parishioners.
 Specific to St. Gabriel and St. Raphael, they are two independent parishes with two independent parish elementary schools and two separate and strong parish communities.
 There are no plans for any changes to this configuration.

-Q. How will the feasibility study results affect the proposed campaign?
+Q. How did the feasibility study results affect the Building Bright Futures Capital Campaign?

-A. In light of the study results, the following changes are being made:
+A. In light of the study results, the following changes were included:

-The Gabriel House renovation will be scaled back to remove the proposed addition.
-New plans will also utilize the space to better fit both school and parish needs.
+The Gabriel House renovation was scaled back to remove the proposed addition.
+New plans also utilize the space to better fit both school and parish needs.

-The Gathering Room will be redesigned to increase capacity while still maintaining an aesthetic complementary to both the church and rectory.
+The Welcome Center was redesigned to increase capacity and to feature an aesthetic more complementary to both the church and rectory.

-The overall financial goal of the capital campaign will be lowered in accordance with the feedback received.
-That goal is still TBD pending final drawings and additional consultations with parish leaders.
+The overall financial goal of the capital campaign was lowered in accordance with the feedback received.

-Q. Will the proposed capital campaign affect neighboring parishes and schools?
+Q. How will the Building Bright Futures Capital Campaign affect neighboring parishes and schools?

 Q. Have building plans been finalized?

-A. Not yet.
-New renderings and building plans are being prepared based upon the parishioner feedback and support expressed in the feasibility study.
-We look forward to sharing them with you in October when the capital campaign will begin.
+A. Current renderings and building plans are only concepts and have been prepared based upon the parishioner feedback and support expressed in the feasibility study.
+Once sufficient funds have been raised as part of the campaign, final blueprints will be completed.

-A. Plans are nearly finalized, and the campaign will officially kick off on the weekend of October 26-27.
-When 50% of the expected revenues have been raised, the parish can move forward with construction.
+A. When 50% of the expected revenues have been raised, the parish can move forward with construction.
+In a best-case scenario, it is possible that ground breaking could begin as early as Fall, 2025.
 We will keep everyone updated on specifics as we move forward.

 Q. Can you be more specific as to what will be housed within the newly renovated Gabriel House?

-A. The committee is currently reviewing a number of proposals based upon feedback received from the feasibility study.
-Over the last 20 years, Catholic parishes and schools have experienced significant changes, and will likely continue to do so in the future.
-To accommodate this rapidly evolving landscape, current proposals contain a mix of many state-of-the-art flexible spaces that can grow and develop with our parish and school for years to come.
+A. Over the last 20 years, Catholic parishes and schools have experienced significant changes, and will likely continue to do so in the future.
+To accommodate this rapidly evolving landscape, the proposed renovation contains a mix of many state-of-the-art flexible spaces that can grow and develop with our parish and school for years to come.
 The committee foresees Gabriel House primarily serving as an Innovation and Creativity Hub for our 7th and 8th grade students (though students of all grades will use it) during the day, while providing additional spaces for parish groups to meet in the evening and on weekends.

 Q. Wouldn’t it be easier to keep classes in the current school building?

 A. We expect homerooms and various classes to continue to be held in the current school building.
 However, 21st century learning experiences require unique spaces for “Active Learning” in which multi-discipline collaboration and project-based learning can occur.
 This approach is being used in the finest Catholic and public high schools in the area.
-We will provide a detailed explanation of the plans at the time of the campaign’s launch.
-Suffice it to say, this approach will prepare our 7th and 8th graders for high school in the most advanced way – unique in the Archdiocese.
+Suffice it to say, this approach will prepare our 7th and 8th graders for high school in the most advanced way – and unique in the Archdiocese.

-Q. Will the Gathering Room design match the Church?
+Q. Will the Welcome Center design match the Church?
 Will it block the windows?
 Will the old oak tree in front of the rectory be removed?

-A. Our architect will match the exterior color and materials as well as window design to be complimentary to the Church building.
-The intent is for the structure to have a minimal impact on the current Church building while seamlessly connecting to the narthex of the Church.
+A. Our architect will match the exterior color and materials as well as window design to be complimentary to the church building.
+We intend to use the same Indiana Limestone used in the Church.
+The intent is for the structure to have a minimal impact on the current church building while seamlessly connecting to the narthex of the church.
 The current church windows will continue to face the sun, allowing light to enter the church.
-The new Gathering Room windows will match the current window design.
-Unfortunately, enlarging the Gathering Room will require the oak tree be removed.
-However, as part of this project, multiple new trees will be planted adjacent to the new room – as well as a new garden.
+The new Welcome Center windows will match the current window design.
+Unfortunately, enlarging the Welcome Center will require the oak tree be removed.
+However, as part of this project, new trees will be planted adjacent to the new room – as well as a new garden.
 It will be beautiful.

 Q. How will construction affect the neighborhood, school and parish?